-Digital advertising is about to go through a systemic shift in the next six months.
-Before we know it, the deprecation of third-party cookies will be here.
+The digital advertising industry is undergoing a huge shift right now.
+Before we know it, the deprecation of third-party cookies will be completed.

-To deliver success in 2021 and beyond, marketers need to start thinking about their targeting and measurement solutions without third-party cookies now so you can test and learn.
-Before you get there, it’s best to understand what is happening.
-To help you along, we’ve gathered all the details about third-party cookies together so you can know what they are, what’s happening to them, and what to do.
+To deliver success in 2022 and beyond, we need to start thinking about targeting and measurement without third-party cookies.
+Before we get there, it’s best to understand what is going on.
+We’ve gathered all the details about third-party cookies here so you can know what they are, what’s happening to them, and what to do.

 What are third-party cookies?

-Third-party cookies are tracking codes/pixels that are placed on a website visitor’s browser before visiting another website.
-When a website visitor comes to your site and others, the third-party cookie tracks this information and sends it to the third-party who created the cookie — which might be you as a marketer through your demand-side platform or data management platform.
+Third-party cookies are tracking codes or pixels that are placed on a website visitor’s browser.
+When a website visitor comes to your site and others, the third-party cookie tracks information and sends it to the creator of the cookie—which might be you as a marketer through your demand-side platform or data management platform.

-As a marketer, the third-party cookie data allows you to better understand your website visitor’s behaviors, such as websites they visit, recent purchases, and interests shown on various websites, which enables data targeting and retargeting and visitor insights.
+As a marketer, the third-party cookie data allows you to better understand your website’s visitors and their behaviors, such as websites they visit, recent purchases, and interests shown through browsing, which enables data targeting and visitor insights.

 What is happening to third-party cookies?